bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 cd substrate-nests
 ```

-This commands generate for us sample project with one module and generate code for one GET API endpoint:
+This commands generate for us a sample project with one module and generate code for one GET API endpoint:

 ```sh
 src